-Are your HR practices prepared to navigate the intricate web of employment laws, the importance of employee retention, and the delicate balance of workplace morale inherent to employee resignations ?
+Is your resignation process, along with your HR practices, prepared to navigate the intricate web of employment laws, the importance of employee retention, and the delicate balance of workplace morale inherent to employee resignations?

 Resignation in the workplace is a structured process that involves several technical and legal facets.
 When an employee decides to leave their current position, it initiates a sequence of essential steps and considerations that necessitate meticulous management.
 This is where the HR (Human Resources) department plays a pivotal role.